2023 FARMER/ARTISAN MARKET

-- Produce and food vendors must comply with all state, local, and federal requirements governing the sale and production of their products, and acquiring all necessary permits and licenses and providing copies of each to the City of Ludington DDA prior to participating in the market.
+- Produce and food vendors must comply with all state, local, and federal requirements governing the sale and production of their products, and acquire all necessary permits and licenses and provide copies of each to the City of Ludington DDA prior to participating in the market.

 - No foods are to be prepared for consumption in the Ludington Farmers Market or its premises.

-- The City of Ludington DDA shall not be liable or responsible for transactions made between buyers and sellers at the Ludington Farmers Market, nor shall the DDA be responsible for theft, accidents, or lost or stolen articles.
+- The City of Ludington DDA shall not be liable or responsible for transactions made between buyers and sellers at the Downtown Ludington Markets, nor shall the DDA be responsible for theft, accidents, or lost or stolen articles.

-- Any seller, daily or seasonal in violation of these rules is subject to suspension as determined by the Market Master.
+- Any seller, daily or seasonal in violation of these rules is subject to suspension as determined by the Market Committee.
 Violators shall forfeit rental of space.

 City of Ludington